algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 5 | afrz | AssetFreeze |

 FirstValidTime is actually the time of the round at FirstValid-1.
-Subtle implementation details make it much faster to serve details of an already completed round. `int` accepts the user friendly string constants for comparison to `txn TypeEnum`
+Subtle implementation details make it much faster to serve details of an already completed round. `int` accepts the user friendly names for comparison to `txn TypeEnum`

 ## global